valerius21/streamlit-fake-people/README.md

 ## Development

-- Remember to keep the `requirements.txt` file up to date!
+Remember to keep the `requirements.txt` file up to date!
-- A tiny slice of the fake people can be found in `data/fake_people_tiny.csv`.

 ## Theming